cuong-tech/hoot-time/README.md

 ## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the extension.
+Issues and feature requests are welcome.
+For any modifications or contributions, please contact the copyright holder for permission before proceeding.

 ## License

-This project is open source and available under the MIT License.
+This project is proprietary software under the HootTime License.
+Usage is permitted, but modification, distribution, and selling require explicit permission from the copyright holder.